speechbrain/speechbrain/README.md

 ##  <a href="https://speechbrain.github.io/" target="_blank"> <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d0/Google_Colaboratory_SVG_Logo.svg/1200px-Google_Colaboratory_SVG_Logo.svg.png" alt="drawing" width="50"/> </a>  Documentation
 - We are deeply dedicated to promoting inclusivity and education.
-- We have authored over 30 [tutorials](https://speechbrain.github.io/) on Google Colab that not only describe how SpeechBrain works but also help users familiarize themselves with Conversational AI.
+- We have authored over 30 [tutorials](https://speechbrain.readthedocs.io) that not only describe how SpeechBrain works but also help users familiarize themselves with Conversational AI.
 - Every class or function has clear explanations and examples that you can run.
 Check out the [documentation](https://speechbrain.readthedocs.io/en/latest/index.html) for more details 📚.